Leo Wang Lab

 Our trial uses lymphodepletion followed by autologous CAR T cells that target the brain tumor antigen IL13Rα2, after an initial safety lead-in in which patients will receive CAR T cells without lymphodepletion.
 For more information, please call 833-582-4673 (833-582-HOPE) or email PediatricTrials@coh.org.

-Tristan Chan earned his Bachelor of Science degree in biochemistry from University of California, Santa Barbara in 2017.
-At UCSB, he did research in the laboratory of Songi Han, Ph.D., studying the effects of surface species on proteorhodopsin.
-Later, he earned his Master of Science in biochemistry from University of Arizona in Tucson under the guidance of Wolfgang Peti, Ph.D.
+Tristan Chan earned his Bachelor of Science degree in biochemistry from the University of California, Santa Barbara in 2017.
+At UCSB, he conducted research in the laboratory of Songi Han, Ph.D., studying the effects of surface species on proteorhodopsin.
+Later, he earned his Master of Science in biochemistry from the University of Arizona in Tucson under the guidance of Wolfgang Peti, Ph.D.
 His master’s thesis focused on expanding the interactome of PIM1 Kinase.
-Chan looks forward to diversifying his expertise as a researcher in a clinical research environment, and is excited to jump into the field of immune-oncology in the lab of Leo Wang, M.D., Ph.D.
+Chan looks forward to diversifying his expertise as a researcher in a clinical research environment and is excited to jump into the field of immune-oncology in the lab of Leo Wang, M.D., Ph.D.

 Diana Gumber graduated with a Bachelor of Science from California Polytechnic State University, San Luis Obispo in 2015, double majoring in animal science and biology.
-In 2017, she earned her Master of Science degree in agriculture with a specialization in animal science from the CIRM-funded Regenerative Medicine program at Cal Poly.
-Upon graduation, she joined the Laboratory of Karl Willert, Ph.D., at University of California, San Diego, which studies the role of Wnt proteins and their signaling pathways in cancer and development.
+In 2017, she earned her Master of Science in agriculture with a specialization in animal science from the CIRM-funded Regenerative Medicine program at Cal Poly.
+Upon graduation, she joined the laboratory of Karl Willert, Ph.D., at the University of California, San Diego, which studies the role of Wnt proteins and their signaling pathways in cancer and development.
 As a graduate student of City of Hope's Irell & Manella Graduate School of Biological Sciences, she is excited to begin her dissertation research in the laboratory of Leo Wang, M.D., Ph.D., in the study of hematopoietic malignancies and cancer immunotherapies.

 He finished his Ph.D. project in the laboratory of Dr. Juli Unternaehrer at Loma Linda University.
 There, Hanmin studied the role of transcription factor SNAIL and miRNA let-7 in the context of cancer cell stemness.
 Hanmin joined the laboratory of Dr. Leo Wang as a postdoctoral fellow and is eager to start the next chapter of his career and expand his horizons in the pursuit of cancer patient health.